UPDATED Oct. 6, 2020

 Coverage for coronavirus testing and treatment

-Blue Cross and Blue Shield of Nebraska is waiving member cost-sharing for in-network treatment of COVID-19 from March 1, 2020 through Sept.
-30, 2020.
+Blue Cross and Blue Shield of Nebraska is waiving member cost-sharing for in-network testing and treatment of COVID-19 from March 1, 2020, through Dec.
+31, 2020, for members with medical coverage who present with symptoms or have been exposed to others who have tested positive for COVID-19.

-This means that members with medical plan coverage will pay nothing for in-network testing and treatment in a doctor’s office, urgent care facility or emergency room.
+This means those members will pay nothing for medically appropriate in-network testing and treatment in a doctor’s office, urgent care facility or emergency room.
 It also includes inpatient hospital stays.

 Coverage for telehealth

-For all other covered telehealth services, normal plan cost shares will once again apply beginning July 1, 2020.
+For all other covered telehealth services, normal plan cost shares once again apply as of July 1, 2020.

 We encourage you to reach out to your primary care provider to learn about their telehealth capabilities.
 You can also register to use services provided by Blue Cross and Blue Shield of Nebraska’s preferred telehealth provider, Amwell.
 To do so, please follow the instructions found on NebraskaBlue.com/Telehealth.